murderteeth/kong/README.md

 - Bad data unfriendly.
 Indexers usually handle bad data by reboot or reindex.
 Unweildy and slow for growing datasets.

 - Fragile ETL design\logic.
-The typical indexer extracts data via rpc, transforms it into a latest-state domain representation, and loads it into a database.
-This is a perfectly intuitive design, but gets more difficult to manage and change as the domain model gets more complex with time.
-Consider that in Kong v1 (designed for etl), changing the Vault domain object meant at least 3 logically distinct code changes.
-With each of those having their own dependants, that means at least 3 things that get tested and exercised before production (in the ideal case).
+The typical indexer extracts data via rpc, transforms it into a domain representation, and loads it into a database.
+This is an intuitive design, but gets more difficult to manage and change as the domain model gets more complex.
+Consider that in Kong v1 (designed as ordinary etl), changing the Vault domain object could mean at least 3 logically distinct code changes.
+With each of those having their own dependants, that means at least 3 things that get tested and exercised before production.

 - Lack of test automation.
 This makes ETL designs especially difficult to manage and onboard new resources for.

 ## Greatfully Informed by and borrowed from
-Kong is the result of many hours spent reviewing and contributing on other indexing projects.
-Kong chest pounds with pride atop these shoulders: ydaemon, yexporter, subsquid, thegraph, various projects by Bob like yprice and eth-balance.
+Kong is the result of hours spent reviewing and contributing on other indexing projects.
+Kong chest pounds with pride atop these shoulders: ydaemon, yexporter, subsquid, thegraph, various projects by BobTheBuidler like yprice and evm_contract_exporter.

 ## Dev Notes